What is GBS (Guillian Barre Syndrome)?

 Symptoms of Guillian Barre Syndrome

-- Prodromal stage – presents with headache, vomiting, slight fever, pain in back and limbs.
+- Prodromal stage: It presents with headache, vomiting, slight fever, pain in the back and limbs.

-- Latent period – few days to several days.
+- Latent period is few days to several days.

-- Motor symptoms – onset of paralysis is sudden or may be gradual.
-All four limbs may be paralyzed simultaneously or 1st lower then upper proximal and distal segment muscles are equally affected.
+- Motor symptoms: Onset of paralysis is sudden or may be gradual.
+All four limbs may be paralysed simultaneously or first lower, then upper proximal and distal segment muscles are equally affected.
 Involvement of muscles of neck and trunk is seen.
-Loss of superficial and deep reflexes is seen.

 - Reflexes are usually depressed or absent.